BananaCatgirl/Discord-Bot/README.md

-# Discord-Bot
+# Installation

-You need to create a file called
+in the install directory create a File named:

 "TokenConfig.json"
-in the base directory where you put this:

-{
+open it and paste this inside:
- "BOT_TOKEN": " your Bottoken here"
+{"BOT_TOKEN": " your Bottoken here"}
-}